mcsrobert/homelab/README.md

 # Homelab

-This repo contains my IaaC homelab, using Flux and k3s on a Turing Pi cluster.
+This repo contains my IaC homelab, using Flux.
+This is deployed on a Turing Pi cluster running k3s.